 What are the advantages of making an overnight casserole?

 Even if you have the best of intentions, mornings can often feel rushed with no time for making a keto breakfast.
 But overnight casserole recipes can be prepared in advance so that you only have to pop them into the oven the next morning.
+And this dish is one of my favorite low carb ham recipes.

 Besides being convenient, another great thing about this low carb breakfast casserole with ham is that you can customize it.
 You can substitute the ham with another cooked meat or make a vegetarian version by eliminating the ham and adding some of your favorite vegetables.
 Find different combinations that you and your family enjoy – the possibilities are endless!